awesto/django-shop/docs/signals.rst

 .. data:: shop.order_signals.confirmed
     :module:

-Emitted when the user finished placing his order (regardless of the payment success or failure).
+Emitted when the user has finished placing his order (regardless of the payment success or failure).

 Arguments sent with this signal: